Uyanide/AuTUMoodle/README.md

       pip install loguru
       ```

-      and depending on the session manager implementation you want to use:
+      and depending on the session implementation you want to use:

-      - for `requests` session manager (better performance, but may break in the future):
+      - for `requests` (better performance, but may break in the future):

       ```sh
       pip install httpx beautifulsoup4
       ```

-      - for `playwright` session manager (more robust, but much heavier):
+      - for `playwright` (more robust, but much heavier):

       ```sh
       pip install playwright